DCCouncil/dc-law/README.md

 ## Contributing
 * `dc-law-html` is generated from dc-law-xml.
 Do not make manual commits
-* `dc-law-xml` PRs should be broken into enough commits that GitHubs diff can show each commit in full (max 1k files each).
+* `dc-law-xml` PRs should be broken into enough commits that GitHub's diff can show each commit in full (max 1k files each).
 Commits should be squashed and merged with a message in the following form:
  * "codify: xx-xxx" to codify a law
  * "recodify: ..." to make codification changes separate from a bill
  * "technical: ..." for technical corrections